 So you want to start an accounting or finance blog, make some money on the side, and get millions to read your writing?
 Well surprise, it is a lot easier than you think!

-Starting an accounting or finance blog extremely easy (and almost free).
-Even if you have little to no writing or blogging experience.
+Starting an accounting or finance blog is extremely easy (and almost free).
+Even if you have little to no financial writing or blogging experience.

 Now running a blog, getting traffic, and getting people to engage in your writing… well, that takes a little more work.
 But the first step is getting started, and you can do that right now, in the next 10 minutes (dead serious).